510-s-Mickey/WolfJobs/README.md

 **Congratulations!
 The project should now be up and running successfully.**

 # Additional commands for WolfJobs

+## NOTE
+- Before running any of the additional commands, you must first run the command `npm i` in the WolfJobs directory, the WolfJobs/backend directory and the WolfJobs/frontend directory to ensure that the local dependencies for testing, linting and the application will be installed.

 #### `docker compose down`
 - Removes Docker containers